-Isles of Scilly form a group of islands in the southwestern part of the Cornish peninsula in Great Britain.
-It is consisted of five inhabited islands and numerous small rocky islets lying 28 miles of Land’s End.
-If you are a lover of the beautiful nature, this is the memorable tourist destination for you where you can watch the sunset, plan tennis, do sun bathing, dive, take pictures of the scenic views, walk around the island and even play golf.
-As for children, they can swim in the five star rock pools and different beaches.
+The Isles of Scilly form a group of islands in the southwestern part of the Cornish peninsula in Great Britain.
+It consists of five inhabited islands and numerous small rocky islets lying 28 miles off Land’s End.
+If you are a lover of the beautiful nature, this is the memorable tourist destination for you where you can watch the sunset, plan tennis, do sunbathing, dive, take pictures of the scenic views, walk around the island and even play golf.
+As for children, they can swim in the five-star rock pools and different beaches.

 Epping Forest is the biggest open area in the area of London.
 It is bordered in the middle of Essex and Greater London with a land area of 2476 hectares.
 The area contains heath, ponds, rivers, woodland, and grassland.
 It also lies between the rivers of Roding and Lea, which are twelve miles away from Manor Park in the eastern part of London.

 Aside from being a recreational area, it also has a diverse ecosystem inhabiting wildlife.
 Within the beautiful forest, there are three centers found which are Queen Elizabeth’s Hunting Lodge, Wanstead Park, and the Epping Forest Visitor Center.